RowanTL/CV-Notes/ch2.md

     - System in projective geometry
     - Allows points, including those at infintiy, to be represented using finite coordinates
       - Not 3D???
+      - Points with $w = 0$ lie at infinity
+        - All points that lie along a line with this direction will **converge to this point at infinty** in projective space
+        - I like to think about this as a line/plane that goes/expands to infinity
     - [youtube video explanation](https://youtu.be/JSLG8n_IY9s?si=EhkGYZt5mLzrqrtj)
       - Represent coordinates in 2D with a 3-Vector
       $$\begin{bmatrix}x\cr y\end{bmatrix} \Rightarrow \begin{bmatrix}x\cr y\cr w\end{bmatrix}$$